|A Mandelbulb fractal rendered in realtime over mobile phone footage|

 I based my solution in the Hubbard-Douady potential theory, which is in turn the principle used to extract the official distance estimation formula.
 But instead of using the distance estimation formula I applied the raw definition of distance, which is

 where G(c) is the H-D potential as is computed as for the regular 2D Mandelbrot set or any other polynomial:

-with p being the power of out set (eight in out case, and two for the classic Mandelbrit set).
+with p being the power of our set (eight in our case, and two for the classic Mandelbrit set).
 G'(c) is of course the gradient of the potential, and can be approximated by central differences as usual, and that can be used as shading normal once the intersection of the ray with the set is found.

 The first video is a close zoom to the surface of the fractal object, and the second one is a morphing of the associated Julia sets of the Mandelbulb set.